|AT A GLANCE||PRICING||HEADLINE|

 So now that we got that out of the way, let’s talk about the actual bed.
 The Tuft & Needle mattress is a 10″ all-foam mattress that is comprised of just two layers.
 Its top layer is proprietary foam that has a soft neutral-foam feel.

-It’s very comfortable and responsive, so you won’t get any of that stuck-in-the-mud feel like you’ll get with some of the memory foam beds on this list.
+It’s very comfortable and responsive, so you won’t get any of that stuck-in-the-mud feel like you’ll get with a lot of memory foam beds.
 This will make switching between sleeping positions effortless.

 When it comes to body type, since this is a 10″ all-foam bed, we don’t think the T&N mattress is the best option for heavier folks.
 That’s the case with most all-foam beds under 12″ thick, so it’s nothing out of the ordinary.
 Heavy people will be better off with other beds on this list that contain coils.
 Petite and average sized sleepers will be just fine on this bed, though.

 Lastly, the T&N mattress performs pretty well in terms of edge support and motion isolation.
 That’s good news for couples who share a smaller size bed.
 You won’t feel as if you’re going to roll right off as you approach the edge and you won’t be disturbed if your partner moves around a lot.

 So, as you can tell, we like Tuft & Needle a lot, as do a lot of people.
 After all, it has a 4 star rating on Amazon with over 7,500 reviews for a reason.

 All in all, the bed performs well in almost all categories and has a nice, comfortable feel that we think the majority of people out there will like.
 Even though it’s not as affordable as some of the other mattresses on this list, it’s still priced very affordably compared to the rest of the bed-in-the-box industry.